LuxDL/Lux.jl/docs/src/manual/freezing_parameters.md

 ## Freezing part of the parameters

-Instead of freezing all the parameters, we can simple specify `(:weight,)` to freeze only the `weight` parameter while training the `bias` parameter.
+Instead of freezing all the parameters, we can simply specify `(:weight,)` to freeze only the `weight` parameter while training the `bias` parameter.

 ```@raw html